Stacey-bee/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 File 1-memcpy.c has a function that copies memory area.
 FIle 2-strchr.c has a function that locates a character in a string.
 File 3-strspn.c has a function that gets the length of a prefix substring.
+File 4-strpbrk.c has  a function that searches a string for any of a set of bytes.